MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/work-order-status-booking-status.md

 > [!Note]
 > **Field Service Status** is required when creating booking statuses for Field Service use cases.
 This allows the booking status to fit into the above work order processes.
 By default, only booking statuses with field service statuses are available for work order bookings, but this is editable in **Booking Setup Metadata**.

-Click **Save and Close**.
+**Save and Close**.

-This means the new **Delayed Booking Status** will appear as an option on the Field Service Mobile for field technicians, and on the schedule board.
+Now the new **Delayed Booking Status** will appear as an option on the Field Service Mobile for field technicians, and on the schedule board.

 > [!div class="mx-imgBorder"]
 > ![Screenshot of new booking status on the schedule board](./media/work-order-status-booking-status-delayed-schedule-board.png)

-## Follow-up work order sub-status
+## Follow-up work order substatus

 Field service organizations often schedule a follow-up inspection after an initial installation or repair work order.
-If a follow-up is required, field technicians should note this with a custom "Follow-Up Required" work order substatus to ensure back-office workers create a follow-up before closing the work order.
+If a follow-up is required, field technicians should note it with a custom "Follow-Up Required" work order substatus to ensure back-office workers create a follow-up before closing the work order.

 Similar to the example before, go to **Field Service > Settings > Work Order Substatuses > then select +New**.